 There have been 130 cases under Section 301 since the law's enactment in 1974, of which 35 have been initiated since the WTO's establishment in 1995.
-These cases have primarily targeted the European Union (EU), concerning mostly agricultural trade.
-The EU is followed by Canada, Japan, and South Korea.
+These cases have primarily targeted the European Union (EU), Canada, Japan, and South Korea.
 Prior to 2017, the last Section 301 investigation took place in 2013 and involved Ukraine's practices regarding IPR.
 Given the political situation in Ukraine, the USTR determined that no action was appropriate at the time.
 The last investigation prior to the Trump Administration resulting in retaliation (i.e., tariffs) took place in 2009 and involved Canada's compliance with the 2006 U.S.-Canada Softwood Lumber Agreement.
-Per a U.S.-Canadian understanding, the USTR suspended the tariffs in 2010.

 During the Trump Administration, the USTR initiated six new investigations (see text box).
-Two investigations have resulted in the imposition of tariffs to date, on U.S. imports from China and the EU.
-The U.S. action against the EU unlike that against China-was based on a WTO dispute in which the USTR anticipated being allowed to retaliate.
+Two investigations resulted in the imposition of tariffs: on U.S. imports from China and the EU.
+The U.S. action against the EU-unlike that against China-was based on a WTO dispute in which the USTR anticipated being allowed to retaliate.